 \subsection{Prompting Procedure}

-To evaluate model performance in both directions (image → text and text → image), we used 300 original MMVP benchmark questions, and 600 additional prompts were created [found in Appendix A] to probe specific failure modes.
+To evaluate model performance in both directions (image → text and text → image), we use 300 original MMVP benchmark questions, and we create 600 additional prompts (found in Appendix \ref{appendix_a}) to probe specific failure modes.

-\begin{itemize} \item \textbf{For VLMs:} For VLMs, the benchmark questions were paired with MMVP images, and resulting answers were graded by GPT-4o to determine model accuracy. \item \textbf{For Image Generation Models:} For image generation, we (4 authors) designed hand-crafted explicit and implicit prompts derived from those questions in order to test corresponding tasks in image generation models with 2 consequent checks for correct structure and prompting style. \end{itemize} These mixed evaluation methods were utilized due to the known inaccuracy of VLMs when evaluating images for positioning and elementary understanding, while proven to be accurate with text.
-This methodology also mirrors the evaluation methodology of the MMVP benchmark evaluation to summarize outputs from the VLMs into the final multiple choice answer (for example, (a) or (b)).
-Our implicit prompts were created by defining the generalized situation between a pair of images in order to establish the foundation of a model's ability to generate the background.
-Afterwards, each explicit prompt, correlating to an MMVP question, added the element required by the correct answer choice of the corresponding MMVP question.
-They clearly define the required visual concept while implicit prompts used more natural, generalized phrasing to create a prompt relevant to both questions and correct answer choices.
-There are a total of 600 prompts with 300 implicit prompts and 300 explicit prompts.
-Each implicit prompt tests an image generation model’s ability to generate a scenario while each explicit prompt tests an image generation model’s ability to change the generated image to satisfy a specific newly-added component (for example, dog in grass is implicit and dog in grass looking to the right is explicit) similar to the way the MMVP benchmark tests a model's ability to visually understand a specific component.
+\begin{itemize} \item \textbf{For Vision Language Models:} For VLMs, the benchmark questions are paired with MMVP images, and the resulting answers are graded by OpenAI's GPT-4 \citep{gpt-tech} to determine model accuracy. \item \textbf{For Image Generation Models:} For image generation, we (four of the authors) design hand-crafted explicit and implicit prompts derived from the MMVP questions.
+This is done in order to test corresponding tasks in image generation models with 2 consequent checks for correct structure and prompting style. \end{itemize} These mixed evaluation methods are utilized because VLMs, while proven to be accurate with text, are known to be inaccurate when evaluating images for positioning and elementary understanding.
+This methodology also mirrors that of MMVP, which summarizes outputs from the VLMs into multiple-choice answers (e.g., (a) or (b)).
+Our implicit prompts are created by defining the generalized situation between a pair of images in order to establish the foundation of a model's ability to generate the background.
+Afterwards, each explicit prompt, correlating to an MMVP question, adds the element required by the correct answer choice of the corresponding MMVP question.
+Explicit prompts clearly define the required visual concept, while implicit prompts use more natural, generalized phrasing to create a prompt relevant to both the question and the correct answer choice.
+There are a total of 600 prompts, consisting of 300 implicit prompts and 300 explicit prompts.
+Each implicit prompt tests an image generation model’s ability to generate a scenario, while each explicit prompt tests its ability to change the generated image to satisfy a specific newly-added component (e.g., \textit{``dog in grass''} is implicit, whereas \textit{``dog in grass looking to the right''} is explicit).
+Our creation of explicit prompts is similar to the way MMVP tests a model's ability to visually understand a specific component.